 There is a wide range of support available for ADF members and their families.

-As a permanent resident of Australia you will be able to access the Department of Human Services which delivers a range of social and health related payments and services to the Australian community including support for families, childcare, job seekers, people with a disability and migrants.
+As a permanent resident of Australia you will be able to access the Services Australia website, which delivers a range of social and health related payments and services to the Australian community including support for families, childcare, job seekers, people with a disability and migrants.

 Australia also has a national, tax-funded health scheme called Medicare .
 Medicare provides access to medical and hospital services for all Australian residents and certain categories of visitors to Australia.
 Once permanent residency is established, a partner (if applicable) of an ADF member must apply for a Medicare card for themselves and their dependants.

 The ADF member is covered by the medical and dental system as part of the conditions of service.

 The national ADF Family Health program is available to all ADF recognised dependants, irrespective of location.
 The program offers access to free basic health care for recognised dependants of ADF members.
 Families can be reimbursed for visits to a general practitioner, all Medicare-recognised services, and a range of allied health care services such as dental care, optometry and physiotherapy.
 For more information or to download application forms, visit the National ADF Family Health Program website.

 Defence Member and Family Support (DMFS) offers a broad range of programs and services to assist Defence families make the most of the opportunities and challenges that come with the military way of life.
 You should become familiar with and utilise the services DCO offers you and your family.

 ADF members and their families can receive support from a social worker or family liaison officer, as well as assistance for dependants with special needs, crisis and emergency assistance, education support for children and assistance for members leaving the ADF.
 DMFS can also link families to community groups and local services.